Mimmy Gondwe: Political career

 Gondwe was promoted to Shadow Deputy Minister of Public Service and Administration on 5 December 2020.
 On 7 December, she became a Member of the Portfolio Committee on Public Service and Administration, Performance Monitoring & Evaluation.

-Gondwe is also currently a Member of the Section 194 Enquiry Committee which was established on 7 April 2021 to determine if there are grounds for the removal of Adv Busisiwe Mkhwebane as Public Protector.
+Gondwe was also a Member of the Section 194 Enquiry Committee which was established on 7 April 2021 to determine if there are grounds for the removal of Adv Busisiwe Mkhwebane as Public Protector.

+On 2 November 2023, Gondwe was appointed Shadow Minister of Public Enterprises by John Steenhuisen, succeeding Ghaleb Cachalia, who was sacked from the shadow cabinet for making a comment on the Gaza war.

+Gondwe was re-elected to the National Assembly in the 2024 general election.
+The DA then entered into a coalition government with the African National Congress which saw Gondwe be appointed Deputy Minister of Higher Education.

+Personal life

+Gondwe has two children.
+She regularly volunteers for her church.